3 Reasons Everyone Benefits from Trusts

 By: Solid Serenity Legal Solutions

-Planning for what happens after your death is not something that excites most people, but the alternative is for your estate to go through probate which can lead to family feuding, unnecessary taxes, and stress to your family by having to go to Court to transfer the title to your assets.
+Planning for what happens after your death is not something that excites most people.
+But, the alternative is for your estate to go through probate.
+Probate can lead to family feuding, unnecessary taxes, and stress to your family by having to go to Court to transfer the title to your assets.

 These problems and others can be avoided by setting up a trust.
 While there are many different types of trusts, the most common trust used for these purposes is a revocable living trust.
-A revocable living trust allows you, the grantor, to specify exactly how you want your estate to be distributed to your heirs when you die and helps your family avoid the probate process, while allowing you the freedom and flexibility to manage your assets any way you wish during your lifetime.
+A revocable living trust allows you, the grantor, to specify exactly how you want your estate to be distributed to your heirs when you die.
+Trusts also help your family avoid the probate process, while allowing you the freedom and flexibility to manage your assets any way you wish during your lifetime.

 (1) Avoid Probate

 Probate is a legal process in which the heirs of a Decedent are determined through the court system.
 Probates can tie up assets for months and lead to attorney and court fees piling up for the heirs.